Our Contact Details

 How We Obtain Personal Information, and How We Use It

 We will only collect personal data where that information is necessary for us to complete one of the functions or activities of our charity.

 Most of the personal information we process is provided to us directly by you for one of the following reasons

-Applications submitted by you Corporate Membership or subscriptions to our economic tools or newsletters.
+- Applications submitted by you corporate membership or requests to receive our economic tools or newsletters.

-Enquiries made by you through our websites or social media
+- Enquiries made by you through our website or social media channels

-Sending you marketing communications relating to NIESR which to which you have consented and which we think may be of interest to you.
-You can inform us at any time here if you wish to unsubscribe, events [at] niesr.ac.uk (here).
+- Sending you marketing communications relating to NIESR, to which you have consented and which we think may be of interest to you.
+You can inform us at any time here if you wish to unsubscribe by emailing firstname.lastname@example.org

 We do not normally collect sensitive personal data and would only do so in the event that it was necessary for your protection, for example in the event of an accident on our premises.